ahmar46/Calculator/README.md

-### This is a nice looking Calculator with full funct.
+### This is a nice looking Calculator with full functi.

 ### Technologies Used: HTML, CSS & Javascript.